 In the third-quarter earnings season, Alcoa beat on Thomson Financial consensus earnings, but revenues are an issue, which will likely be the situation with many U.S. companies.
 For Alcoa, revenues are estimated to fall 6.3% in the fourth-quarter earnings season, followed by a 1.3% rise in the 2013 first-quarter earnings season, according to Thomson Financial.

 For the fourth-quarter earnings season, the overall revenue growth is estimated to be three percent, according to FactSet.
 (Source: “Earnings Insight: S&P 500,” FactSet, December 14, 2012.)
 This is simply not what you would expect if the economy was healthy.
-And while there is some hope and optimism for … Read More
+And while there is some hope and optimism for the fourth-quarter … Read More

 There’s been plenty of talk around here regarding gold and whether the precious metal is heading for $2,000.
 In my view, the current global risk will support and drive gold higher.
 (Read “The Stock Market Event You Need to Guard Against Right Now.”)